zhill/enterprise-docs/content/docs/overview/sso/examples/keycloak/_index.md

     ![Client Settings1](keycloak_sso_client_settings1.png)

     1. Name - "Anchore Enterprise".
-THis is only used to display a friendly name to Keycloak users in the KeyCloak UI.
-Can use any namy you like.
+This is only used to display a friendly name to Keycloak users in the KeyCloak UI.
+Can use any name you like.
     1. Enabled - Select on
     1. Include Authn Statement - Select on
     1. Sign Documents - Select on